dswang2011/TokenSelection4NNs/README.md

 	# strategy can be: fulltext, stopword, random, POS, dependency,
 	train = token_select.get_train(dataset="IMDB",file_name="train.csv",stragety="stopword",POS_category="Noun")

-where you need to specify the data and file, and strategy, and then you can run your code.
-Note if you did not set stragety="POS", the POS_category won't be used.
+* where you need to specify the dataset and file_name, and strategy, and then you can run your code.
+Note that if you did not set stragety="POS", the POS_category won't be used.
+* If you set strategy="POS", POS_category can be: "Noun", "Verb", "Adjective", "Noun_Verb", "Noun_Adjective", "Verb_Adjective", "Noun_Verb_Adjective".

 ## configuration